-- Provide aboriginal accused with appropriate referral to legal resources (as available and where practical).
+- Provide Indigenous accused with appropriate referral to legal resources (as available and where practical).

-- Refer aboriginal accused to appropriate social, education, employment, medical and other resources to enable them to address the underlying problems which contribute to their charges and where appropriate, follow-up on these referrals.
+- Refer Indigenous accused to appropriate social, education, employment, medical and other resources to enable them to address the underlying problems which contribute to their charges and where appropriate, follow-up on these referrals.

-- Liaise between aboriginal accused and criminal justice personnel to help overcome communication barriers and reduce aboriginal alienation from the criminal justice system.
+- Liaise between Indigenous accused and criminal justice personnel to help overcome communication barriers and reduce Indigenous alienation from the criminal justice system.
 This may include being available to provide appropriate information to the court and/or speaking on behalf of the accused.

-- Inform justice officials about the cultural traditions, values, languages, socio-economic conditions and other concerns of the aboriginal community and the perspective of aboriginal accused.
+- Inform justice officials about the cultural traditions, values, languages, socio-economic conditions and other concerns of the Indigenous community and the perspective of Indigenous accused.
 Initiate further understanding when required.

-- Promote understanding within the aboriginal community, of the existing criminal justice system and alternative justice processes.
+- Promote understanding within the Indigenous community, of the existing criminal justice system and alternative justice processes.

 - Promote and facilitate community-based justice initiatives and help build community capacity to identify and address problems, which could end up in the courts or community justice system.